Interview – Korey Cooper of Skillet

 CrypticRock.com – That is something to look forward to as well.
 When John spoke to us in 2016, he mentioned he is a big Horror and Sci-Fi fan.
 If you are as well, what are some of your favorites in the genres?

 Korey Cooper – Let’s see, my favorite I think is The Ring (2002).
 I love, love, love that movie (laughs).
 I’m a big Sci-Fi fan as well, my favorite TV series ever is X-Files.
-I’m actually the one that introduced X-Files to John.
+I’m actually the one who introduced X-Files to John.
 Movie-wise, Alien (1979) is my fav.
-I’m probably more of Sci-Fi fan than a Horror fan, but we watch a lot of Horror movies and I really do enjoy all of them (laughs).
+I’m probably more of a Sci-Fi fan than a Horror fan, but we watch a lot of Horror movies and I really do enjoy all of them (laughs).

 CrypticRock.com – Very cool.
 John seems to be really into it, he had provided an image of his movie memorabilia collection.